thefool76/Text-Transformation-Website/README.md

 *****ABOUT THE SITE****

-# My Text-tranformation-Website made with React
+## My Text-tranformation-Website made with React

 I build this Website Where user can enter Text and later they can transform their Text into :
 **UpperCase**

+## Features

+- Text Transformation
+- Word & Character Counter

+## Resoures

 # Getting Started with Create React App